GoogleCloudPlatform/click-to-deploy-solutions/document-ai/README.md

 * [Document AI ](https://cloud.google.com/document-ai) : Extract structured data from documents and analyze, search and store this data.
 * [Cloud Function](https://cloud.google.com/functions) : Run your code in the cloud with no servers or containers to manage with our scalable, pay-as-you-go functions as a service (FaaS) product.

+## Costs

+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator/#id=7e79b4d5-7060-4ab4-a78e-d81dadc8a9fb).

 ## Deploy

+:clock1: Estimated deployment time: 10 min

 1. Click on Open in Google Cloud Shell button below.